 Using a Public Group to identify an External Group is especially helpful for List View management once a Community is live.
 Communities are great because they extend data from Salesforce on actively shared objects between your internal and external users such as the Lead, Account, and Case.
 These standard objects leverage list views which often are found in Partner or Customer Communities for collaboration.

 Right now in Lightning Communities you must share a list view with All Internal and External users, which unfortunately causes a lot of clutter for the Internal Users.
 The only other option is to set a Public Group assignment to define who sees the list view.
 Using the Automated Group Manager app, you can set your criteria for automatically assigning external users to Public Groups.
 You can even use the app to REMOVE a User’s membership from a Group.

 The opportunities for this app extend beyond the Community need, but having a nice way to set visibility to top object list views and automate Community Chatter Groups delivers an Administrator win.

-Let us know if you have any questions, and Happy Community Management!
+Let us know if you have any questions, and be sure to Contact Us if you’d like more information.
+Happy Community Management!